Mosamorphing/WTF-React/09_React Router/readme.md

 So, for every path that you try to match the page to, it's going to be available.
 E.g if you go to /profile/28, it is available, if you go to /profile/avshaudgadhadagdgadgad, trust me that too is available.
 UseParams return the id to us and with that we can perform a fetch action which is a get request to an endpoint hosted somewhere as shown below.
 This could be done in a useEffect but of course, you can use an external library like react query to make life easier for yourself.

+Look at the URL here and see how it matched what was rendered on the UI;
 ![9-7](./img/9-7.png)

 ```javascript